This Denim Company Thinks Blue Jeans Can Go Green And Still Be Affordable

 Christopher Parras is a pioneer of sorts.

 A year ago, the 28-year-old media company employee invested $3,000 in a West Hollywood-based startup, thanks to recent changes in a federal law that allows people of modest means to play the role of venture capitalist.
-The company he chose, DSTLD —pronounced “distilled”—is an online apparel firm whose promise of premium denim at affordable prices caught his attention.
+The company he chose, DSTLD (pronounced “distilled”) is an online apparel firm whose promise of premium denim at affordable prices caught his attention.
 He became a customer and when the company launched a crowdfunding campaign, he wanted in.

 “I felt like this was a nice chance to be part of a company from the beginning,” says Parras, who adds that fashion had always been “a little passion of mine.”

-Having seen documentaries about sweatshops, Parras, who lives in a small city in northwest Riverside County, was attracted to the fact that DSTLD markets itself as sweatshop-free and “more eco-friendly.”
+Having seen documentaries about sweatshops, Parras, who lives in a small city in northwest Riverside County, was attracted to the fact that DSTLD markets itself as sweatshop free and “more eco-friendly.”

 Conscious About How Clothing Is Made

-DSTLD is one of a slew of online fashion companies that market themselves as being “ethical,” an umbrella term that refers to a concern for the impact the firm has on working conditions, the environment, and animal welfare.
-Like Everlane, Zady, Kestan, Reformation, Tuckerman & Co., and Elizabeth Suzann, these online outfits are building direct relationships with a customer base increasingly conscious about how its clothes are made.
+DSTLD is one of a slew of online fashion companies that market themselves as being “ethical,” an umbrella term that refers to a concern for the impact a firm has on working conditions, the environment and animal welfare.
+Like Everlane, Zady, Kestan, Reformation, Tuckerman & Co. and Elizabeth Suzann, these online outfits are building direct relationships with a customer base increasingly conscious about how its clothes are made.

-But most apparel companies–DSTLD included–do not own the factories that make their clothes.
+But most apparel companies – DSTLD included – do not own the factories that make their clothes.
 Many source their products from far-flung manufacturers and mills in a global supply chain that has historically been rife with labor and environmental problems.

 Being an ethical apparel firm is therefore a complex proposition, especially when you add to the equation fickle and price-sensitive consumers with a myriad of buying choices.
 Very few brands—if any—can claim to have fully minimized their environmental footprint while also guaranteeing living wages to workers from the cotton field to the factory floor.

-A Project Just consumer guide recommends scrutinizing which kinds of fabrics are used, whether the brand can claim any third-party’s nod of approval (like a fair trade or organic cotton certification), and, if the company has not done these things, whether it has publicly committed to meeting goals in the future.
-Transparency, says Project Just’s Jacinta FitzGerald, is “one of our key criteria” for how responsible a company is.
+A Project JUST consumer guide recommends scrutinizing which kinds of fabrics are used, whether the brand can claim any third-party’s nod of approval (like a fair trade or organic cotton certification) and, if the company has not done these things, whether it has publicly committed to meeting goals in the future.
+Transparency, says Project JUST’s Jacinta FitzGerald, is “one of our key criteria” for how responsible a company is.

 On its website, DSTLD touts its “moral fiber.”
-The company “carefully screen[s]” its suppliers, laundries, and factories to ensure “products are fairly manufactured and 100 percent sweatshop-free.”
+The company “carefully screen[s]” its suppliers, laundries and factories to ensure “products are fairly manufactured and 100 percent sweatshop-free.”
 In addition, “many of the fabrics” are “eco-friendly and fully sustainable” and, “where possible,” the company uses “eco-friendly dyes.”

 These are “broad, sweeping statements,” observes FitzGerald.
 “I would want to know what those meant to them, and I would want to know how they ensure how that actually happens.”

-Large photographs of denim-clad models decorate the walls of DSTLD’s stylish Beverly Boulevard offices of founders Corey Epstein and Mark Flynn.
+Large photographs of denim-clad models decorate the walls of DSTLD’s stylish Beverly Boulevard offices of founders Corey Epstein and Mark Lynn.
 It’s mid-July and the air conditioning is off because the building is about to be renovated and the DSTLD staff are the lone holdouts as the 14-person company waits to find new digs.

 Epstein wears a black T-shirt and jeans, a daily uniform he described as “liberating.” (“You know you look good because you looked good yesterday,” he says.)
-His business partner Flynn, in his early 30s like Epstein, opts for gray T-shirt and jeans.
-(The DSTLD line offers a monochrome palette of black, gray and white tops, jackets, skirts, jeans, and accessories.)
+His business partner Lynn, in his early 30s like Epstein, opts for gray T-shirt and jeans.
+(The DSTLD line offers a monochrome palette of black, gray and white tops, jackets, skirts, jeans and accessories.)

 The two men are casual and unguarded, occasionally interrupting and correcting each other.
 At times, the ethical component of DSTLD’s brand seems front and center to them.
 Epstein talks excitedly about a mushroom-based alternative to leather that he hopes one day to be able to use in their line.
-Flynn described their ethical approach as “inherent,” and Epstein, as “part of our blood.”
+Lynn described their ethical approach as “inherent,” and Epstein, as “part of our blood.”

-But when it comes to the marketing of their product, they both say it is not what they want to put in the foreground.
+But when it comes to the marketing of their products, they both say it is not what they want to put in the foreground.
 The crowdfunding campaign meant the firm disclosed an unusual amount of financial information for a private company.
 Its 84-page filing with the Securities and Exchange Commission includes two sentences about its ethical commitments.

-“You can lead with environmentally-friendly first as your ethos,” says Flynn, but “it stigmatizes you a little bit.
+“You can lead with environmentally-friendly first as your ethos,” says Lynn, but “it stigmatizes you a little bit.
 We try to guide the consumers’ choice by providing them with a value proposition.”
-By that he means a pair of jeans that everyone wants to wear and be seen in.
+By that he means, a pair of jeans that everyone wants to wear and be seen in.

 You Get What You Pay For

 Their company did not begin as an ethical brand.
-In 2012, Epstein and Flynn launched 20Jeans, a company that purchased overstock denim from L.A.’s downtown fashion district and sent it to Hong Kong and Shanghai factories to be made into $20 men’s jeans.
-Their initial venture taught them a few things about the fashion industry–one was that you get what you pay for.
-They rejected up to 40% of orders because of poor quality, Epstein would tell the Los Angeles Business Journal.
-The second was that the fashion industry generated an enormous amount of waste.
-In fact, Americans toss out 80 pounds of clothing annually.
+In 2012, Epstein launched 20Jeans, a company that purchased overstock denim from L.A.’s downtown fashion district and sent it to Hong Kong and Shanghai factories to be made into $20 men’s jeans.
+The initial venture taught them a few things about the fashion industry – one was that you get what you pay for.
+20Jeans rejected up to 40 percent of orders because of poor quality, Epstein would tell the Los Angeles Business Journal.
+The second lesson was that the fashion industry generates an enormous amount of waste.
+In fact, every person in the U.S. tosses an average of 80 pounds of clothing annually.
 Clothing magnate Eileen Fisher has said apparel is the most polluting industry after oil.

-In 2014, Flynn and Epstein rebranded the company as DSTLD and refocused its mission on producing a high-quality minimalist line for the “creative class that lives and works in denim.”
+In 2014, Epstein, with Lynn’s help, rebranded the company as DSTLD and refocused its mission on producing a high-quality minimalist line for the “creative class that lives and works in denim.”

-Now they source from high-end suppliers like Cone Mills in North Carolina, which Project Just’s FitzGerald acknowledges is “meant to be quite a good mill” and its T-shirts from JS Apparel, a Carson, California-based company whose clients include Nordstrom and American Apparel.
+Now they source from high-end suppliers like Cone Mills in North Carolina, which Project JUST’s FitzGerald acknowledges is “meant to be quite a good mill” and JS Apparel, a Carson, California-based company whose clients include Nordstrom and American Apparel.

 DSTLD contractors use “natural dyes” and “natural softening enzymes” on all items and water at their wash houses is cleaned and reused to reduce consumption, according to company spokesperson Hannah Laverty.
 It also uses modal for some of its clothes, a fiber made from a renewable plant.
-But Epstein acknowledges that not everything is eco-friendly about their supply chain, and there are things that “pain him” about the making of black denim jeans, in particular.
+But Epstein acknowledges that not everything is eco-friendly about their supply chain, and there are things that “pain” him about the making of black denim jeans, in particular.

 Still, says Epstein, what’s most polluting is not the making of a pair of jeans.
-Rather, “it is, do you have that pair of jeans for 10 years of six months?”
+Rather, “it is, do you have that pair of jeans for 10 years or six months?”
 He questioned the value of an organic label if it’s affixed to clothing that no one can afford.
 The company has not made public any goals around gaining third-party sustainability or fair trade certification.
-But unlike some more costly ethical brands, DSTLD is trying to “nip at the heels of the fast fashion guys,” says Flynn.
+But unlike some more costly ethical brands, DSTLD is trying to “nip at the heels of the fast fashion guys,” says Lynn.

 The rise of fast fashion—the trendy designs that appear in retailers soon after debuting on runways—has only increased the apparel industry’s already substantial ecological impacts, which range from rivers polluted by toxic dyes to the dirty fuel used by container ships to transport clothes worldwide.
 Fast fashion’s compressed production schedules and low prices also exacerbate the industry’s heavy toll on workers.